Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

+For each scenario representing a given population-generating mechanism, we simulated 10,000 random pairs of source and target populations.
+Within each pair, we applied the following transportation methods: transportation by predictive values, transportation by accuracy, and transportation via the proportional-odds assumption.
+Within each simulation iteration, each of these strategies results in an assumed contingency table for the marker in the target population, which we compared against the simulated true contingency table in terms of KL divergence (the lower value, the better).

 Results are provided in Figure \ref{fig:simulations}.
 Overall, they show that no transportability method is universally better than others.
-They confirm that if the outcome prevalence variation is entirely due to \(T\), PPV and NPV are fully transportable (\(D_{KL}=0\)).
+They confirm that if the outcome prevalence variation is entirely due to \(P_T\), PPV and NPV are fully transportable (\(D_{KL}=0\)).
 However, under other scenarios, transportation by predictive values resulted in information loss, sometimes substantially.
-For transportability by accuracy, in none of the scenarios was the loss zero, indicating that none of the modeled scenarios were compatible with stable SE and SP - again, due to the complex requirements for the stability of these metrics.
-Notably, for the scenarios where the three causes changed together, the new, proportional-odds assumption performed better than both conventional transportability methods.
+For transportability by accuracy, in none of the scenarios was the loss zero, indicating that none of the modeled scenarios were compatible with stable SE and SP - again, reflecting the complex requirements for the stability of these metrics.
+For the scenarios where the three causes changed together, as expected, the proportional-odds assumption performed better than both conventional transportability methods.